jcaledo/ptm_v1/README.md

 * Submit suggestions and bug-reports at: https://bitbucket.org/jcaledo/ptm/issues
 * Send a pull request on: https://bitbucket.org/jcaledo/ptm/pull-request
-* Send us an email to: metosite@uma.es
+* Send us an email to: caledo@uma.es